 - Deplete oxygen in water and help encourage algal blooms.

 - Cause chemical changes in soil composition that can kill native plants and encourage noxious weed infestation.

-- Receive some fun dog swag – including a “Let’s DOO It” bandana – for their furry friend.
+- Received some fun dog swag – including a “Let’s DOO It” bandana for your furry friend.

-- Take the “Let’s DOO It” pledge to BAG IT, PACK IT and CAN IT.
+- Took the “Let’s DOO It” pledge to BAG IT, PACK IT and CAN IT.
 Immediately BAG your dog’s DOO.
-If a waste can is not immediately within reach, PACK IT and then CAN IT in a pet waste composting or waste receptacle.
+If a waste can is not immediately within reach, PACK IT, carry it with you and then CAN IT in a pet waste composting or waste receptacle.

-When visiting city open space trails, remember to:
+When visiting city open space and parks, don’t forget to:

 - Carry extra poop bags with you at all times.
 Sealable bags can reduce the smell.

 - Put your dog’s poop in compostable bags and put them in compost receptacles -- available at some open space trailheads.